biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 :\* Biopython

 Degree of difficulty and needed skills : Medium/Hard depending on how many objectives are attempted.
 The student needs to be fluent in Python.
 Experience with all of the command line tools listed would be clear advantages, as would first hand experience using [BioPerl's SearchIO](bp:HOWTO:SearchIO "wikilink").
+You will also need to know or learn the git version control system.

 <!-- -->